steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 Besides the WiFi properties, in the previous link you will find a typical workflow about setting and configuring WiFi devices in your simulation.

-This part basically sets some MAC properties that we will not need (at least for our purposes), namely frame fragmentation to be applied for frames larger than 2200 bytes, disabling the RTS/CTS frame collision protocol for the less than 2200 bytes and setting the broadcast data rate to be the same as unicast for the given ``phyMode``.
+This part basically sets off some MAC properties that we do not need (at least for our purposes), namely frame fragmentation to be applied for frames larger than 2200 bytes, disabling the RTS/CTS frame collision protocol for the less than 2200 bytes and setting the broadcast data rate to be the same as unicast for the given ``phyMode``.
+However, they need to be included in order to work with the WiFi MAC.

 WiFi PHY and channel helpers for nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^